|Router Security||Pepwave Surf SOHO Router||

 Some routers can self-update, and there is a list of those I know about on the Resources page.
 None of the routers I have seen self-update very well.
 It is as if everyone was still beta testing the feature.
 For example, Google Wifi reboots itself in the middle of the afternoon, how dumb is that?
 My gripes with the way routers self-update are on the Firmware Self-Updating page.
 While non-techies may be better off with a self-updating router, I prefer one that is updated manually.

 While maintaining two copies of the firmware is a great feature, you can not download a newer firmware to use later.
-Whenever new firmware is downloaded (or uploaded if doing it manually), the router automatically reboots and uses it.
+Whenever new firmware is downloaded, the router automatically reboots and uses it.
 That said, the only real downside is the router reboot, because you can always reboot it back into the firmware you were using just before the last update.
 Again, InControl2 is different.

 In October 2017 when the KRACK flaw in WPA2 made news, Peplink issued a Security Advisory on day one: Security Advisory: WPA2 Vulnerability (VU#228519).
 The normal Wi-Fi access point functions of their routers were not affected by this vulnerability.
 However, routers that support Wi-Fi as WAN were affected.
 Fixed firmware was released in about two weeks.
 All router vendors, but one, responded to the KRACK flaw in some way; at the least, they issued a press release saying they were researching the issue.
 The lone holdout was Apple.